sveltejs/cli/community-addon-template/README.md

 ## Sharing your add-on

-When you're ready to publish your add-on to NPM, run:
+When you're ready to publish your add-on to npm, run:

 ```shell
 npm publish